Martin Mathias Secor: M. M. Secor's Trunk Company's beginning

 In 1877, after purchasing the three Durand buildings and several lots on Chatham Street, Secor associated with two brothers, Joseph and Anthony Hayek.
 The trio styled the firm as "Northwestern Trunk and Traveling Bag Manufactory" as before, but with clearer emphasis on M. M. Secor's role.
 In 1878, Secor became sole proprietor.
 The M. M. Secor Company produced thousands of trunks, creating distinctive trunk styles, such as the Champion Wall Trunk.
 Secor built a five-story brick building on Chatham street, where he manufactured approximately 100 trunks a day, and grossed $100,000 a year.

 This wealth permitted Secor to build a beautiful home on an entire block of Milwaukee Avenue (now Martin Luther King Jr. Drive).
 Secor referred to his estate as the "Park of China Asters" and it included a large flower conservatory and hothouse.
 It was noted for its gardens, fruit tree plots, and a water fountain that adorned the entrance.
 Secor had a strong affinity for nature and was a great lover of animals.
 His estate contained a small, personal zoo that housed a half-dozen deer, two bears, several parrots, and other birds.
-His factory employed 70 to 80 people in the early 1880s, and several hundred more in its heydey, and manufactured trunks and valises, which were sold in all sections of the country except the East Coast.
+His factory employed 70 to 80 people in the early 1880s, and several hundred more in its heyday, and manufactured trunks and valises, which were sold in all sections of the country except the East Coast.
 Secor owned the block named after him, where the only fire-proof building in Racine was built.
 Other industries on the M. M. Secor block included the New Office building, the Belle City Furniture Company building, and bathrooms for furnishing Turkish, Russian, and Karlsbad commodities.